Curriculum

 Curriculum Organisation

-Pupils are taught in three classes of Class 1 (YR/Y1/Yr 2), Class 2 (Y3/Y4) and Class 3 (Y5/Y6) in the mornings for mostly English and Maths.
-In the afternoons Class 2 and Class 3 join together for some foundation subjects and specialist coaching.
+Pupils are taught in four classes: Foundation Class (Nursery & Reception), Class 1 (Year 1 & Year 2), Class 2 (Year 3 &Year 4) and Class 3 (Year 5 & Year 6) in the mornings for English and Maths.
+On three afternoons, Class 2 and Class 3 join together for some foundation subjects and specialist coaching.

 Key features of our curriculum implementation include: